arv100kri/Cognitive-Services/Content/en-us/Emotion/HowtoCallEmotionForVideo.md

 ```

-When the status of OperationResult is shown as “Succeeded” the result can be retrieved in the ProcessingResult field of OperationResult.
+When the status of VideoOperationResult is shown as “Succeeded” the result can be retrieved by casting the VideoOperationResult to a VideoOperationInfoResult<VideoAggregateRecognitionResult> and accessing the ProcessingResult field.

 ```
-var emotionRecognitionJsonString = operationResult.ProcessingResult;
+var emotionRecognitionJsonString = ((VideoOperationInfoResult<VideoAggregateRecognitionResult>)operationResult).ProcessingResult;
 ```

-## Step 3: Retrieving and understanding the emotion recognition and tracking JSON output
+### <a name="Step3">Step 3: Retrieving and understanding the emotion recognition and tracking JSON output</a>

 The output result contains the metadata from the faces within the given file in JSON format.